damianhakert/damianhakert.github.io/source/_posts/2014-09-19-gitlab-7-dot-2-2-security-release.markdown

 sudo gitlab-ctl reconfigure
 ```

-Users who cannot upgrade immediately should at least run the two commands above.
+The two commands above can also be used as a workaround for users who cannot
+upgrade immediately.

 <a name="hooks-migration-script"></a>
 ## Hooks migration script